zagui440s/personalCP/3-DataStructures/2-recursion-the-call-stack/intro-recursion-the-call-stack.md

 And we're done, now we can return the result!

+### Let's visualize it again with PythonTutor

+[PythonTutor](https://pythontutor.com/visualize.html#mode=edit) is a great interactive website that lets you run Python code and visualize the call stack.

+Let's put our factorial program in there and step through it again!

 ### Stack Overflow

-But here's something to think about: what would happen if we didn't ever hit our base case?
+Here's something to think about: what would happen if we didn't ever hit our base case?
 The call stack can grow but, importantly, **it cannot grow forever** - the call stack size has a hard limit!
 This is why the base case is so important, because without it we get a kind of error known as a _stack overflow_ (yes, that's where the tech help forum gets it's name from!).

 So here's what does happen if you were to run the code in `code-examples/stack_overflow.js`: